brod2240/ufid_reader/README.md

 1. Check that power and internet is connected to Kiosk.
 2. Check that internet and website are functioning
 3. Check that the MRD5 scanner is powered up by pressing the power on button which lights up and makes a beeping noise when turned on.
-4. Check that required encryption packages (SQLcipter3-binary, python-dotenv) are installed.
+4. Check that required encryption packages (SQLcipter3-binary, python-dotenv) are installed and that the key provided is the correct encryption key.
 5. Check that the data for the courses and exams is up to date.
 6. Check the serial number in the kiosk database matches that of the device used.
 In this case a Rasp Pi 4.
 7. Check that the room associated with the kiosk is the room that it is actually in or that you want to simulate it being in.
 Like 'NSC215'.